Cow protection movement: Hinduism

 According to Nanditha Krishna, the cow veneration in ancient India "probably originated from the pastoral Aryans" in the Vedic era, whose religious texts called for non-violence towards all bipeds and quadrupeds, and often equated killing of a cow with the killing of a human being, especially a Brahmana.
 The hymn 10.87.16 of the Hindu scripture Rigveda (c.
 1200–1500 BCE), states Nanditha Krishna, condemns all killings of men, cattle and horses, and prays to god Agni to punish those who kill.

 The iconography of popular Hindu deity Krishna often includes cows.
 He is revered in Vaishnavism.

 According to Harris, the literature relating to cow veneration became common in 1st millennium CE, and by about 1000 CE vegetarianism, along became a well accepted mainstream Hindu tradition.
 This practice was inspired by the belief in Hinduism that a soul is present in all living beings, life in all its forms is interconnected, and non-violence towards all creatures is the highest ethical value.
 Vegetarianism is a part of the Hindu culture.
-God Krishna, one of the incarnations (Avatar) of Vishnu, is associated with cows, adding to its endearment.
+The god Krishna, one of the incarnations (Avatar) of Vishnu, is associated with cows, adding to its endearment.

 Many ancient and medieval Hindu texts debate the rationale for a voluntary stop to cow slaughter and the pursuit of vegetarianism as a part of a general abstention from violence against others and all killing of animals.
 Some significant debates between pro-non-vegetarianism and pro-vegetarianism, with mention of cattle meat as food, are found in several books of the Hindu epic, the Mahabharata, particularly its Book III, XII, XIII and XIV.
 It is also found in the Ramayana.
 These two epics are not only literary classics, but they have also been popular religious classics.